March 26, 1988 – January 21, 2023

 The prestigious Harvard Law Review recently published an essay by Terence, reflecting on the Supreme Court’s 2020 decision in his case: Reflection of Andrus v.
 Texas.

 The essay is a firsthand account of the experience of learning about the favorable Supreme Court decision that affected him directly.
 In the essay, Terence looks back at his direct experience of systemic iniquities in our judicial system that left his fate in the hands of an appointed lawyer with no regard for him and no interest in fighting for his life.
-He is grateful to the forward-looking Harvard Law Review for seeking out his opinion, which gave him the opportunity to reflect on the judicial system that initially failed him so badly.
-The essay also shows how Terence’s perspective has evolved and become more hopeful even while he continues to exist under the shadow of a death sentence.
+He was so grateful to the forward-looking Harvard Law Review for seeking out his opinion, which gave him the opportunity to reflect on the judicial system that initially failed him so badly.
+The essay showed how Terence’s perspective had evolved and become more hopeful after that initial high-profile support.

-Here are some of the many poems he has written while incarcerated on Texas’s death row:
+Here are some of the many poems he wrote while incarcerated on Texas’s death row:

 It Is Time